Camera-Ready Paper Instructions

 Formatting checklist:

-- Max 9 pages (excluding acknowledgments, references, and optional appendix).
+- Maximum length is 9 pages (excluding acknowledgments, references, and optional appendix).
 Use the extra page to address reviewer feedback.

-- Main paper + appendix must be in one PDF.
+\usepackage[accepted]{aistats2026}. - Main paper & appendix must be in one PDF, not exceeding 10MB in size.

 - Do not change the style file or spacing.
 Contact the Publications Chair for questions.